 The property described in the above proposition is crucial for the analysis of the algorithm framework that we carry out in the next section.
 We remark that there is no way to get the same result from~\cite{dipillo:1984,facchinei:1995}, where a similar approach is used to estimate the active set.
 Indeed, in those papers the authors deal with non-linear inequality constraints and there is no such a result like Proposition~\ref{prop_as}.
 As a consequence, they cannot get the same algorithmic framework we describe in the present paper.

-\section{An Active-Set Algorithmic Framework for Minimization over the Simplex.}
+\section{An Active-Set Algorithmic Framework for Minimization over the Simplex}

-In this section, we describe in depth an algorithmic framework that embeds the active-set estimate described in the previous section.
-The framework performs two different steps at each iteration: the first one for updating the estimated active variables, and the second one for updating the estimated nonactive variables.
-The aim is to exploit as much as possible the properties of our estimate: first, the ability to identify those active variables satisfying strict complementarity after a sufficiently large number of iterations, according to the results in Theorem~\ref{th:estim}; second, the ability to get a decrease in the objective function when moving the variables as indicated in Proposition~\ref{prop_as}.
+In this section, we describe in depth an algorithmic framework that embeds the active-set estimate explained in the previous section.
+The framework performs two different steps at each iteration: the first one to update the estimated active variables, and the second one to update the estimated nonactive variables.
+The aim is to exploit as much as possible the properties of our estimate: first, the ability to identify those active variables satisfying strict complementarity after a sufficiently large number of iterations, according to the results in Theorem~\ref{th:estim}; second, the ability to get a decrease in the objective function when moving the variables according to Proposition~\ref{prop_as}.

 In particular, let $x^k$ be the point given at the beginning of a generic iteration $k$.
-In the first step, we compute the active and nonactive-set estimates $A(x^k)$, $N(x^k)$, and we generate the new feasible point $\tilde x^k$ as indicated in Proposition~\ref{prop_as}: we set $\tilde x_{A(x^k)}$ to zero and updating $\tilde x^k_j$, with $j \in J(x^k)$ (all the other variables stay the same).
+In the first step, we compute the active and nonactive-set estimates $A(x^k)$, $N(x^k)$, and we generate the new feasible point $\tilde x^k$ as indicated in Proposition~\ref{prop_as}: we set $\tilde x_{A(x^k)}$ to zero and we update $\tilde x^k_j$, with $j \in J(x^k)$ (all the other variables are not moved).
 Then, in the second step, we compute a search direction $d_{N(x^k)}^k$ in the subspace of the estimated nonactive variables, and we eventually perform a line search to get a new iterate $x^{k+1}$ (the computation of the search direction and the line search are described below).